Rob Hayles

-Robert John Hayles (born 21 January 1973) is a former track and road racing cyclist, who rode for Great Britain and England on the track and several professional teams on the road.
+Robert John Hayles (born 21 January 1973) is an English track and road racing cyclist, who rode for Great Britain and England on the track and several professional teams on the road.
 Hayles competed in the team pursuit and Madison events, until his retirement in 2011.
 He now occasionally provides studio-based analysis of cycle races for British Eurosport.

 Career

 He first represented Great Britain in the Olympic Games in Atlanta in 1996, where he rode the team pursuit.
 Hayles represented England in the points race and team pursuit at the 1998 Commonwealth Games.
 At the 2000 Summer Olympics, he won silver in the individual pursuit.
 He was a member of the pursuit team that came third, and rode the Madison with Bradley Wiggins, finishing fourth.